hanjinliu/cylindra/docs/fit_splines.md

        actual center line, you should not mask the image.
     7. "max shift" is the maximum shift of the sampling points to the estimated center.

+!!! note

+    If the filament is thin, fitting to the centroid may work better.
+To do this, use following methods instead.

+    :material-arrow-right-thin-circle-outline: API: [`fit_splines`][cylindra.widgets.main.CylindraMainWidget.fit_splines_by_centroid]

+    :material-arrow-right-thin-circle-outline: GUI: `Splines > Fitting > Fit splines by centroid`

 ### Refine the fitting

 :material-arrow-right-thin-circle-outline: API: [`refine_splines`][cylindra.widgets.main.CylindraMainWidget.refine_splines]